Active ingredient

 Frequency not known (cannot be estimated from the available data)

-Venlafaxine sometimes causes unwanted effects that you may not be aware of, such as increases in blood pressure or abnormal heartbeat; slight changes in blood levels or liver enzymes, sodium or cholesterol.
+Venlafaxine sometimes causes unwanted effects that you may not be aware of, such as increases in blood pressure or abnormal heartbeat; slight changes in blood levels of liver enzymes, sodium or cholesterol.
 More rarely, Venlafaxine may reduce the function of platelets in your blood, leading to an increased risk of bruising or bleeding.
 Therefore, your doctor may wish to do blood tests occasionally, particularly if you have been taking Venlafaxine for a long time.

 Reporting of side effects

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
-By reporting side effects you can help provide more information on the safety of this medicine.

 5. HOW TO STORE VENLAFAXINE

-Keep out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 This medicinal product does not require any special storage conditions.

-Medicines should not be disposed of via wastewater or household waste.
-Ask your pharmacist how to dispose of medicines no longer required.
-These measures will help to protect the environment.
+Do not throw away any medicines via wastewater or household waste.
+Ask your pharmacist how to throw away medicines you no longer use.
+These measures will help protect the environment.

-6. CONTENTS OF THE PACK AND OTHER INFORMATION
+6. CONTENTS OF THE PACK AND OTHERINFORMATION

 What Venlafaxine contains